yogsototh/yblog/multi/blog/Start-a-Haskell-Project-the-right-way.md

 <div class="intro">

 en: %tldr Starting a Haskell Project tool with `cabal`, `git`, testing.
-Use `cabal install holy-project`, then launch `holy-project`.
+en: Use `cabal install holy-project`, then launch `holy-project`.

-fr: %tlal Un outils pour commencer un nouveau projet Haskell; `cabal`, `git`, testing...
+fr: %tlal Un outils pour commencer un nouveau projet Haskell;
+fr: `cabal`, `git`, testing...

+In order to work properly with Haskell you need to initialize your environment.
+Typically, you need to use a cabal file, create some test for your code.
+Both, unit test and propositional testing
+(random and exhaustive up to a certain depth).
+You need to use `git` and generally hosting it on github.
+Also, it is recommended to use cabal sandboxes.
+And as bonus, an auto-update tool that recompile and retest on each file save.

+In this article, we will create such an environment using a zsh script.
+Then we will write a Haskell project which does the same work as the zsh script.
+You will then see how to work in such an environment.

 </div>

 I recently read this excellent article:
 [How to Start a New Haskell Project](http://jabberwocky.eu/2013/10/24/how-to-start-a-new-haskell-project/).